An electronic stepped attenuator

 - Power connector plug with crimp pins

-* You can opt to purchase the Max board “bare” without any attenuation module at a reduced cost but we pre-select the LDR attenuator module option by default.
-You can opt for no module, an LDR module only, a discrete module only, or both!
+You can opt to purchase the Max board “bare” without any attenuation module at a reduced cost provided you already have an existing LDR or discrete attenuation module.
 To be clear, an attenuation module is absolutely needed for the Max to function.